k-privateai/k-privateai.github.io/_posts/2025-06-11-PDT - K-PAI forum announcement - 08.markdown

 - **Speaker**: [Han Kim](https://www.linkedin.com/in/han-kim-8a16/), General Partner @ [Altos Ventures](https://altos.vc/)
 - **Time**: 6pm ~ 6:10pm

+Get an exclusive insider's perspective on the current venture capital landscape from one of Silicon Valley's most respected investors.
+Han will share Altos Ventures' investment philosophy, current market trends, and how they evaluate emerging technologies in the AI and robotics space.
+This opening session will provide valuable context for understanding the investment climate for innovative companies in the silicon companions ecosystem.

 ### The Recipe for Imitation Learning in Self-Driving

 - **Speaker**: [Cong Jie Ng](https://www.linkedin.com/in/congjie/), CTO @ [Mars Auto](https://marsauto.com/)